The heme precursor protoporphyrin accumulates in the bone marrow, red blood cells, and other tissues, including skin.

 Drugs that trigger acute porphyrias do not cause erythropoietic protoporphyria and need not be avoided.

 Acute skin symptoms can be alleviated by cold baths or wet towels, analgesics, and topical and/or oral corticosteroids.
 Symptoms can take up to a week to resolve.
-If these measures are ineffective, doctors sometimes give hematin and/or blood transfusions.
+If these measures are ineffective, doctors sometimes give heme and/or blood transfusions.
+Several other drugs such as afamelanotide, bile acids, cholestyramine resin, and charcoal are also effective.

-People who develop gallstones that contain protoporphyrin may need to have them surgically removed.
+People who develop gallstones that contain protoporphyrin may need to have the gallbladder surgically removed.